l0ftyWhizZ/Creepers/README.md

 That's basically it!

+<b> (NOTE: The dafault spawnPrefab console command will spawn the Creeper at the player's location, hence it will instantly trigger the explosion.
+Rather, change the spawnPrefab function to change the spawnPos offset to be further away from the player.) </b>
 ## TODO
 - Currently, the model used is the same as that of a deer, since I wasn't able to find a proper 'working' model for the creeper that could be easily converted to .MD5Mesh.